 #1 Rigol DS1054Z Digital Oscilloscopes – Bandwidth: 50 Mhz, Channels: 4

-Rigol is a solid brand where testing instruments are concerned and the best Rigol DS1054Z digital oscilloscope gives good value for the money, too.
 It’s an affordable oscilloscope with plenty of useful features including USB, Ethernet, triggers, and storage options, as well as a practical software and good bandwidth for a serious hobbyist’s needs.
-It’s the best oscilloscope for audio for people who want the right balance between price and features.
+It’s the best oscilloscope for people who want the right balance between price and features.

 This is a multi-purpose oscilloscope.
 It can be used in getting real-time readouts of a wide range of measurements including waveform, frequency, maximum and minimum volts, and mean volts, among others.
 It’s almost like getting a DMM and an oscilloscope in one product.

-#3 Digilent Analog Discovery 2 100MSPS USB Oscilloscope, Logic Analyzer and Variable Power Supply – 410-321
+#3 Digilent Analog Discovery 2 100MSPS USB Oscilloscope – Best Logic Analyzer

-And the analyzers are aplenty, too, including the network analyzer with a range of 1Hz to MHz; the spectrum analyzer with spectral measurements and power spectrum; the digital bus analyzers; and impedance analyzer with inductive and capacitive elements.
+And impedance analyzer with inductive and capacitive elements.
 There are also two programmable power supplies.
 This is the best logic analyzer on the market.